in28minutes/microservice-reference-archetype/README.md

 - Read how Maven Archetype plugin works over here - http://maven.apache.org/archetype/maven-archetype-plugin/

 ### Setting up Reference Project
 - We have our reference microservice in the folder microservice-reference.
-This is a Spring Boot Project with an a couple of controllers and unit/integration tests.
+This is a Spring Boot Project with a couple of controllers and unit/integration tests.
 We will use this as the reference project to reverse engineer an archetype.
 - When we create a new project using a maven archetype, the two important inputs are groupId and artifactId.
 In the reference project we would need to make sure that everything that needs to customized based on these inputs should be using similar values.
 In the microservice-reference, we use the following as the standard:
      - groupId - com.organization.project
      - artifactId - project-name
-- For example, we call our Spring Boot Application class as ProjectNameApplication.
-"ProjectName" will be replaced with the artifactId variable.
+- You would need to customize the reference-project to meet your needs or you can create a new reference-project.
 - Ensure that you configure the latest version of maven-archetype-plugin in your microservice-reference

 ```xml